-While the words "stress-free" and "the holidays" don't often go together, all of us at Brain Balance Achievement Centers want kids to enjoy this special time of year without meltdowns.
-The following tips and strategies can help everyone enjoy this busy and often overwhelming season... especially those with neuro-behavioral disorders like ADHD and Asperger Syndrome.
+While the words "stress-free" and "the holidays" don't often go together, it is optimal for kids to enjoy this special time of year without meltdowns.
+The following tips and strategies can help everyone enjoy this busy and often overwhelming season... especially those who have difficulty focusing, staying calm and processing sensory information, like those with ADHD and processing disorders.
 Try these strategies and help every member of your family enjoy this wonderful time of year!

 Whether it’s a written schedule or one with pictures for younger kids, your child will feel calmer and safer knowing what is coming up.
 Discuss the schedule regularly and provide info for each event.
 For example, let your child know which events will take place outside and which will be loud or crowded.
 Sometimes just knowing what’s next can help children with behavioral and sensory issues feel less anxiety.